-Empty Watercolor Pan Plastic Paint Cup (Select Mini Sample, Half or Full Pan Size)
+Empty Watercolor Pan Plastic Paint Cup (Select Mini Sample, Quarter, Half or Full Pan Size)

 PAN SIZE OPTIONS:

-Empty Mini Sample Size (1/6th pan) 0.5ml tray measuring about 12mm x 12mm and 6mm deep.
+Mini Sample Size (roughly equivalent to 1/6th pan) a 0.5ml tray measuring about 12mm x 12mm and 6mm deep.
 Ideal for super tiny palettes or an alternative to dot cards for handmade paint makers.
 About a third of a standard half pan, or a sixth of a full pan size.
-Could be overfilled to about 0..75ml.
+Could be overfilled to about 0.75ml.
 (For reference, half pans are the most common size tray seen in watercolor sets and those are typically 1.5ml).

-Half pan size 15mm x 19mm and 10mm deep, this is the size most commonly available in watercolor sets.
-It has a roughly 1.5ml capacity (1.75ml overfilled).
+Half pan size measures 15mm x 19mm and 10mm deep.
+This is the size most commonly available in watercolor pan sets.
+It has a 1.5ml capacity (up to 1.75 - 2ml overfilled).

-Q&A - Please note that pan sizes and wall thickness vary by brands.
-I can only recommend these pans for those building their own custom palette from scratch, or making handmade watercolors.
-Winsor and Newton have smaller half pan sizes, so their trays may require special pans.
-Most standard full pans are 3ml, but companies like White Nights offering 2.5ml and others go up to 3.5ml.
-Kuretake Gansai pans are extra large, a Japanese size for large brushes, that are much larger but more shallow than the "full size" pans shown here.
-I have not seen those available as empty pans.
-The "fill" line is variable, with some companies overflowing their pans, while others fill just below the top of the pan.
-If ml is a concern, I recommend a pipette or medical blunt syringe for determining precise amounts.
+Q&A Please note that pan sizes and wall thickness vary by brands.
+I can only recommend these pans for those building their own custom palette from scratch, or making handmade watercolors - not to specifically fit into a certain pre-made container.
+For instance Winsor and Newton custom make smaller half pan sizes, so their containers may require special pans.
+ML fill lines: Most standard "full" size pans are 3ml, but handmade sellers often overflow pans to fill above the top line ("pillow top").
+Companies like White Nights offer 2.5ml cups and other brands go up to 3.5ml - but are rarely filled to the brim.
+Kuretake Gansai pans are extra large, a Japanese size for large brushes, that are much larger but more shallow than the "full size" pans shown here (gansai trays rarely even half-filled with paint).
+Sorry, I have not found gansai xl empty pans available for sale anywhere.
+While the "fill" line is technically the top edge, it's considered variable.
+Some companies overflow their pans, while others fill just below the top of the pan, some even dispense a set amount of pigment and if it shrinks later you get a sunken-in shriveled paint cake.
+If exact ml is a concern, I recommend a pipette or medical blunt syringe for determining precise amounts.